echantigny/craft-manytomany/README.md

+This fork is a very very crude was of using it for Commerce Products relationships.
+It ignores configurations.

+**Use at your own risks.**

 # Many to Many Field Type plugin for Craft 3

 Many to Many is a [Craft CMS](http://www.craftcms.com) plugin developed by [Pageworks](https://www.page.works) and updated to support Craft 3 by [Oberon](https://www.oberon.nl).
 This plugin allows you to manage relationships in Craft from either of the entries that belong to the association.
 For example, if you have a recipe with many ingredients, and ingredients that belong to many recipes, you can manage the relationship from either the Recipe's entry or the Ingredient's entry.